khwang0/COMP2045-2324PA1/readme.md

 > # Terms about generative AI
 > You are not allowed to use any generative AI in this assignment.
 > The reason is straight forward.
 If you use generative AI, you are
-> unable to practice your coding skills.
+> unable to practise your coding skills.
 We would like you to get
 > familiar with the syntax and the logic of the Java programming.
 > We will examine your code using detection software as well as
 > inspecting your code with our eyes.
 Using generative AI tool
 > may fail your assignment.

 ## Marking Scheme
-This assignment is worth X% of the course mark.
+This assignment is worth 14% of the course mark (7% for COMP2026).
 There are three elements in the marking scheme:
 * 5% - Understanding the Assignment Test (UAT)
 * 10% - the program can be compiled without any error
-* 75% - a working program that functions as specified
+* 85% - a working program that functions as specified
-* 10% - completion of the `runApp` method.
 * -50% - if you define any class variable (field), addition class, or change the method `main`.
 * -30% - if you use any advanced data structure such as `java.util.List`, `java.util.ArrayList`, `java.util.Arrays`, `java.util.Set`, `java.util.Map` etc to replace your primitive array.
+* -10% - Unable to fill adequate comments, e.g. the `runApp` method.

 Please note that submitting a program that cannot be compiled would result in a very low mark.